District declines Michigan AG offer to probe Oxford shooting

 OXFORD TOWNSHIP, Mich.
 (AP) — Michigan’s attorney general said her office won’t be the agency to conduct a school district’s planned third-party investigation into the events at Oxford High School that occurred before last week’s school shooting that left four students dead.

 Oxford Community Schools Superintendent Tim Throne has said a third party will investigate.
-Michigan Attorney General Dana Nessel had offered that her office could conduct it, but she said in statement late Monday that the school district had declined her offer.
+Michigan Attorney General Dana Nessel had offered that her office could conduct the investigation, but she said in statement late Monday that the school district had declined her offer.

 “Despite this outcome, my department will continue to support the ongoing criminal investigation in Oakland County and looks forward to meeting with parents, students and teachers when they are ready to share their thoughts,” she said.
 Nessel has said she could still investigate.